First Hill, Seattle

 First Hill is a neighborhood in Seattle, Washington, United States.
 It is named for the hill on which it is located, which in turn is so named for being the first hill encountered while traveling east from downtown Seattle toward Lake Washington.

 First Hill is bounded on the west by Interstate 5, beyond which is Downtown, on the north by E. Pike and E. Madison Streets, beyond which is Capitol Hill, and on the south by Yesler Way, beyond which is the International District.
 The City of Seattle provides conflicting information about its eastern limit, beyond which are Cherry Hill and the Central District.
 Some describe it as being bounded by Broadway and Boren Avenues, while others describe it as being bounded by 12th Avenue.

 First Hill has been home to Seattle University, a private Jesuit university, since 1891.
-Also located on the hill are Northwest School and Seattle Academy of Arts and Sciences—two highly regarded private schools—and the Catholic O'Dea High School and Frye Art Museum, as well as several churches that have become city landmarks: Trinity Parish Church, St. James Cathedral, and Seattle First Baptist Church.
+Also located on the hill are Northwest School, Seattle Academy of Arts and Sciences, the Catholic O'Dea High School, and Frye Art Museum, as well as several churches that have become city landmarks: Trinity Parish Church, St. James Cathedral, and Seattle First Baptist Church.